skywind3000/vim-quickui/README.md

 ### Preview window

-Preview window is used to replace traditional `pedit` command and can be used to display certain file in a small popup window around your cursor:
+The preview window replaces the traditional `:pedit` command, displaying a file in a small popup window near your cursor:

 ![](https://skywind3000.github.io/images/p/quickui/preview.png)

-Sometimes I just want a glimpse to the definition of the current word under cursor without actually open that file, the `preview` window is much helpful for this.
+Sometimes I just want to glimpse the definition of the word under cursor without actually opening that file — the `preview` window is very helpful for this.

-Use it to preview quickfix result:
+Use it to preview quickfix results:

 ![](https://skywind3000.github.io/images/p/quickui/quickfix.png)

-If you have many items in the quickfix window, instead of open them one by one, you are able to press `p` in the quickfix window and preview them in the popup.
+If you have many items in the quickfix window, instead of opening them one by one, you can press `p` in the quickfix window to preview them in a popup.

 See: [Preview window help](MANUAL.md#preview-window).

 ### Terminal

-The `terminal` widget can allow you open a terminal in the popup window:
+The `terminal` widget lets you open a terminal in a popup window:

 ![](https://skywind3000.github.io/images/p/quickui/terminal.png)

-This feature require vim `8.2.200` (nvim `0.4.0`) or later, it enables you to run various tui programs in a dialog window.
+This feature requires Vim `8.2.200` (NeoVim `0.4.0`) or later, enabling you to run various TUI programs in a popup window.

 See: [Terminal help](MANUAL.md#terminal).

 ### Confirm dialog

-This widget offers user a dialog, from which a choice can be made:
+This widget presents the user with a dialog from which a choice can be made:

 ![](https://skywind3000.github.io/images/p/quickui/confirm1.png)